scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** 1 hour

-You take on a charming persona, attempting to charm up to 5 creatures in range.
-Make a spellcasting roll against the targets Willpower, adding 1 bad die for every creature targeted.
-If the creature is hostile to you it adds 2 superior die to the roll.
-On success, the targets are charmed by you for the duration.
+You take on a charming persona, attempting to charm up to 5 creatures in range you can see.
+Make a spellcasting roll against the creatures willpower save, adding 1 bad die for every creature past the first.
+If the creature is hostile to you it adds 2 superior dice to their save.
+On success, the creatures are charmed by you for the duration.
 Charmed creatures treat you as a friendly acquaintance.
 The charm ends if they take any damage, or if you act in a harmful way towards them.
 After the spell ends the target knows it was charmed.

 Add an enhanced die for every level above 1st.